himmAllRight/himmAllRight-source/resources/templates/md/posts/dabbling-with-go.md

 *(... and then when I jumped back to Solus on Alakazam, it was `sudo eopkg it golang`... but more on that later...)*

-I then walked through the [test your install](https://golang.org/doc/install#testing) steps, and built a simple "hello world" app to make sure it was working properly.
-This was especially important, given that I was on nixOS which can sometimes be picky with system paths and such.
+Next, I walked through the [test your install](https://golang.org/doc/install#testing) steps, building a simple "hello world" app to make sure everything was working properly.
+This was especially important, given that I was on nixOS, which can sometimes be picky with system paths and environment variables.
 Luckily, everything worked fine.
-If I continue down the go path, I might write a "Getting" started post detailing how to setup a proper Go environment on Linux.
+If I continue down the go path, I might write a "Getting started" post to detail how to setup a proper Go environment on Linux.

 ## First Steps

-After confirming my install, I went back and looked at the [Learning Go section](https://golang.org/doc/#learning) of the documentation.
-The first item was [A Tour of Go](https://tour.golang.org/welcome/1) so I started there (Although I am really interested to eventually get to the [effective go](https://golang.org/doc/effective_go.html) documentation).
+After confirming my install, I went back and continued on [A Tour of Go](https://tour.golang.org/welcome/1) to better learn the language.
+I am interested to eventually read the [effective go](https://golang.org/doc/effective_go.html) documentation.
+It will be interesting to simply *read* the correct style and conventions for the language, instead of trudging through a holly war to find answers.

-After working on the tutorial for awhile, I started around with the language own.
+After working on the tutorial for awhile, I started playing around with the language on my own.
 Below is a snippet of code I wrote while fooling around.
-It really is easy to pick up the basics and get going.
+It's nothing fancy.
+I was impressed though with how easy it was to pick up the basics and get going.
 I am excited to learn more.

 ```
 package main